-If emergency or nonemergency violations of NSPIRE standards are determined to be the responsibility of the tenant, The Owner/agent will require the tenant to make any repairs or corrections within a period of time consistent with CHFA's requirement for completing deficiencies.
-If the repairs or corrections are not made in this period of time, the CHFA inspector, with approval of their supervisor, may terminate assistance to the tenant after providing an opportunity for an informal hearing.
+If emergency or nonemergency violations of HQS are determined to be the responsibility of the family, CHFA will require the family to make any repairs or corrections within a time period consistent with the owner/agent requirement for completing deficiencies.
+If the repairs or corrections are not made in this time period, the CHFA inspector, with approval of their supervisor, may terminate assistance to the family after providing an opportunity for an informal hearing.
 The tenant will have 10 days to request an informal hearing.
 Extensions in these cases must be approved by CHFA.